camdowney/fernui/packages/react-image/README.md

-# FernUI / React
+# FernUI / React Image
-A library of unopinionated, extendable UI components for React.
+A library of utilities for lazy-loading and resizing images in React.